 Before migrating the PBS Professional server and scheduler off of the SDB node you must first select the target host.
 PBS Professional versions 9.2 and beyond are MPP aware, meaning they are capable of scheduling jobs to Cray systems.
 If you already have a central PBS Professional server and scheduler, simply add the Cray system to the list of nodes.
+The first step is to install PBS Professional on the Cray system as described in the PBS Professional Installation and Upgrade Guide.
+The install procedure configures the SDB node as the PBS Professional server and scheduler host.
+You must modify the default configuration to ensure that the PBS Professional scheduler and server do not start automatically on the SDB node.

-Procedure 95.
+Procedure 103.
 Migrating PBS off the SDB node